dzo87bl/password_generator/README.md

 # Password generator

-Password generator is the combo of jQuery, jQueryUI and Bootstrap provides datepicker for your existing forms, while making all kinds of customizations to fit your application really easy.
+Password generator is the combo of jQuery, jQueryUI and Bootstrap provides password generator for your existing forms, while making all kinds of customizations to fit your application really easy.

 # License